-In this post we will check some programs for CP/M and learn how to load your own programs on “RAM-disk”.
+In this post, we will check some programs for CP/M and learn how to load your programs on “RAM-disk”.

 External command POWER is intended to work with files in a RAM and the “RAM-disk”.
-It allows to view files, edit them, rename or erase them, as well as to view and edit data in RAM.
-POWER also can display information about a disk, test it and isolate mulfunctioned areas.
+It allows you to view files, edit them, rename or erase them, and view and edit data in RAM.
+POWER also can display information about a disk, test it and isolate malfunctioned areas.

-Program can be loaded from a tape.
-After POWER command is entered the following invitation message appears:
+The program can be loaded from a tape.
+After the POWER command is entered, the following invitation message appears:

-The POWER command recognises metasymbols as well.
-For instance, to view a file list with files that have R as a first character in their names the following command can be used:
+The POWER command recognises meta symbols as well.
+For instance, to view a file list with files that have R as the first character in their names, the following command can be used:

 The following command shows the list of all hidden commands:

-For disk test you can use this command:
+For the disk test, you can use this command:

 Disk info, including its capacity and format, can be shown with the following command: